wilsontelab/genomex-mdi-tools/shared/environments/README.md

 ## Environment versioning

-The version of a shared conda family is implicitly derived from the version of it's parent suite, i.e, setting the version of a tool suite always yields the same, specific version of an environment config.
+The version of a shared conda family is implicitly derived from the version of its parent suite, i.e., setting the version of a tool suite always yields the same, specific version of an environment config.

-When a conda family changes the version of a program in its environment, it is important to remember to advance the minor version of any pipelines that use it as well as the parent tool suite, to reflect the new set of program dependencies.
-Among other things, this ensures that container versions will be updated to reflect the new conda environments.
+When a conda family changes the version of a program in its environment, it is important to advance the minor version of any pipelines that use it as well as the parent tool suite, to reflect the new set of program dependencies.
+Among other things, this ensures that container versions
+will be updated to reflect the new conda environments.

 For external shared conda families, the environment version can be set by requiring a specific version of the external suite at the pipeline level: